Guides

 Quick Answer

 Do not rush the scan.
-Watch the creature, mark the biome, identify an exit, and approach only when you have oxygen margin.
-A dead scanner has no value.
+Watch the creature, decide whether it is passive, avoidant, territorial, or hostile, mark the biome, identify an exit, and approach only when you have oxygen margin.
+Use the biomod planner and copy button above for a quick co-op callout when the route needs a clean retreat.

 What Not To Trust Yet